-With continued development of the port facilities on Phu Quoc, more services will become available in the years to come.
+With the continued development of the port facilities on Phu Quoc, more services will become available in the years to come.
 There are currently a variety of services available between the Vietnamese mainland and Phu Quoc Island, running frequent daily services.
 Less regular international services are also available from time to time, though it is worth checking beforehand with the specific companies.
 We provide a summary below of the services and schedules currently available to Phu Quoc Island ports.

 Duong Dong Express

-Provides good services between mainland Vietnam and Duong Dong with a capacity of 248 seats, as well as 3 nights / 4 days tours from Ho Chi Minh City and 7 days / 6 nights high speed boat trips between Rach Gia, Cambodia, Pattaya and Bangkok.
+Provides good services between mainland Vietnam and Duong Dong with a capacity of 248 seats, as well as 3 nights / 4 days tours from Ho Chi Minh City and 7 days/6 nights high-speed boat trips between Rach Gia, Cambodia, Pattaya, and Bangkok.
 Visit their website for more details.

 Super Dong Hydrofoil